Gui-Yom/filet/README.md

 Unit of transmission with size <= MAX_PACKET_SIZE <= Integer.MAX_SIZE.
 Use a packet id representing the type of the packet (byte).

+##### Serialization
+There is no packet class, you can bring your own POJO and a serializer/deserializer to/from bytes for it.

 #### Transmission
 A relatively coherent piece of data (text message, file).
 Made up of one or more packets.